You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 Stanford University is a private research university that is headquartered in Stanford, California.
 It is one of the largest campuses in the country and covers over 12 square miles.
 The school is regionally accredited by the WASC SCUC.

 This university offers over 100 degrees at all levels of education, including professional degrees, across seven different schools.
 Stanford houses its own medical and law school, meaning that undergraduate students in these areas of study can move onto advanced study through their alumni.
 Currently, the school’s majors with the highest enrollments numbers are STEM subjects.
+They include:

 Stanford has over 650 student organizations that are represented on campus, including religious groups, political organizations, sports clubs, and more.
 Greek life is also a large part of life on campus, and traditions help create a welcoming and friendly atmosphere.